shashihacks/OSCP-PWK/Security Insider Lab-2/Task_Sheet_2.md

 __solution:__

-- Copy the `USECURITYID=b35oqi84j4l16mecckl4lksf60` that is captured on the server log
+- Copy the `USECURITYID=b35oqi84j4l16mecckl4lksf60`(another captured cookie) that is captured on the server log
-- Install `EditThisCookie` extension from chrome https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg/related?hl=en
+- Installed `EditThisCookie` extension from chrome https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg/related?hl=en
 - Open the login page of the application in a private window
-- Past the cookie  value, into the `Value` field.
+- Paste the cookie  value, into the `Value` field.
 ![edit_this_cookie](images/task2/edit_this_cookie.PNG)
 - Click on Green tick below the window
 - Reload the page